backstage/backstage/docs/support/project-structure.md

   which contains helper middleware and other utils.

 - [`catalog-client`](https://github.com/backstage/backstage/tree/master/packages/catalog-client) -
-  A client to communicate with Backstage software catalog.
-Recommended for backend plugins, compatible but not recommended for frontend plugins (use `@backstage/plugin-catalog` package instead).
+  An isomorphic client to interact with the Software Catalog.
+Backend plugins can use the package directly.
+Frontend plugins can use the client by using `@backstage/plugin-catalog` in combination with `useApi` and the `catalogApiRef`.

 - [`catalog-model/`](https://github.com/backstage/backstage/tree/master/packages/catalog-model) -
   You can consider this to be a library for working with the catalog of sorts.